-Many of the amendments to the Code represent technical refinements rather than substantial changes to the existing rules.
-Those improvements which are of more substance include the following.

-• An amendment to Article 33 enhances the protection of CEC members from prosecution during the period of the CEC's activities.
-This change reflects a CEC recommendation and was endorsed in previous expert assessments.
+- 17. Many of the amendments to the Code represent technical refinements rather than substantial changes to the existing rules.
+Those improvements which are of more substance include the following. - An amendment to Article 33 enhances the protection of CEC members from prosecution during the period of the CEC's activities.
+This change reflects a CEC recommendation and was endorsed in previous expert assessments. - The existing 11 regional electoral commissions will be replaced by 56 territorial electoral commissions, one for each single-mandate constituency.
+This reform addresses previous concerns that the regional commissions were substantially overburdened, particularly in Yerevan, and that they were subject to interference by regional (Marz) governors.

-Article 22 of the draft amendments.

-- The existing 11 regional electoral commissions will be replaced by 37 territorial electoral commissions, one for each single-mandate constituency.
-This reform addresses previous concerns that the regional commissions were substantially overburdened, particularly in Yerevan, and that they were subject to interference by regional (Marz) governors. - Article 38 of the Code will be amended to prevent political parties from recalling their members from electoral commissions.
-This should help to depoliticise the work of the CEC and encourage party nominees to work in a relatively nonpartisan fashion. - An amendment to Article 24 clarifies, in accordance with a recommendation by the CEC, the procedure by which state funding for the administration of elections is distributed.2 - An amendment to Article 26 requires the CEC to refer any violations discovered by the oversight-audit service to the court of first instance, presumably with a view to proceedings being taken against those responsible.3 The Code should make clear whether the CEC has discretion on whether to take this step and, if so, on what basis the discretion is to be exercised.
+- An amendment to Article 38 prevents political parties from recalling their members from electoral commissions.
+This should help to depoliticise the work of the CEC and encourage party nominees to work in a relatively non-partisan fashion. - An amendment to Article 24 clarifies, in accordance with a recommendation by the CEC, the procedure by which state funding for the administration of elections is distributed.2 - An amendment to Article 26 requires the CEC to refer any violations discovered by the oversight-audit service to the court of first instance, presumably with a view to proceedings being taken against those responsible.
+The Code should make clear whether the CEC has discretion on whether to take this step and, if so, on what basis the discretion is to be exercised. - An amendment to Article 30 has accepted advice in the previous joint assessment to limit the right of appeal of decisions taken by the commissions only to proxies and not observers. - An amendment to Article 37 has set the number of polling station commission members at "not more than" nine, which is still fairly large but an improvement as previously there could be up to 13 members.